 The following information, including links and contact information, are resources to help you with questions and concerns you may have regarding housing issues.
-If you cannot find the information you are looking for, or need further assistance, please do not hesitate to contact one of my state offices and a member of my staff will be happy to assist you.
+Senator Shaheen's office has assisted 1,200 New Hampshire families with issues related to their home mortgage, including stopping foreclosures, short sale assistance and assistance with obtaining mortgage modifications.
+If you cannot find the information you are looking for below, or need further assistance, please do not hesitate to contact one of my state offices and a member of my staff will be happy to assist you.

 If you are having trouble paying your mortgage, applying for a mortgage modification, or you are facing foreclosure, the following resources will help guide you through the process.
 Senator Shaheen's office is happy to assist in your mortgage or banking issues and recommends the following steps:

 It is important to be proactive, so if you are worried about falling behind on mortgage payments, or if you have already fallen behind on payments, you should contact your lender immediately and inquire as to what options are available to you.
 You should also keep a detailed record of all conversations and correspondence between you and your lender.

 Determine who owns your mortgage

 Often times, when contacting your bank, you are talking only to the servicer of the loan acting on behalf of an investor, or the person who owns your loan.
 Fannie Mae and Freddie Mac are government-sponsored entities (GSE) chartered by Congress who may own your home loan.
 You can click here to determine if Fannie Mae or here to determine if Freddie Mac is the investor of your loan.

 Please note that Fannie Mae and Freddie Mac are not the only investors of mortgage loans.
 If neither is the investor, please contact your servicer directly and request information regarding the investor of your mortgage loan.